Corporate governance report

 The Board of Supervisory Directors supervises and advises the Executive Board in the management of the bank.

 In accordance with the KfW Law, the Board of Supervisory Directors consists of 37 members.
 In accordance with the law, seven Federal Ministers are members of the Board of Supervisory Directors.
 In addition, the German Bundestag and Bundesrat appoint seven members each.
 The remaining members of the Board of Supervisory Directors are appointed by the Federal Government after consultation with stakeholder groups.
-The Federal Minister of Finance and the Federal Minister for Economic Affairs and Energy alternate on a yearly basis as Chair of the Board of Supervisory Directors.
-The Chairs of the Board of Supervisory Directors in the reporting year were Federal Minister Brigitte Zypries (until 14 March 2018) and Federal Minister Peter Altmaier (from 14 March 2018).
-There were six female members on the Board of Supervisory Directors during the reporting year (two of them from 1 January 2018 to 14 March 2018, and two of them from 14 March 2018 to 31 December 2018).
+The Federal Minister of Finance and the Federal Minister for Economic Affairs and Energy alternate on a yearly basis as Chairman of the Board of Supervisory Directors.
+The Chairman of the Board of Supervisory Directors in the reporting year was Federal Minister Sigmar Gabriel.
+There were four female members on the Board of Supervisory Directors during the reporting year.

 No member of the Board of Supervisory Directors may have business or private dealings with KfW or its Executive Board members which are based on a substantial and more than temporary conflict of interests.
-Each member of the Board of Supervisory Directors informs the Chair of the Board of Supervisory Directors or the relevant committee about conflicts of interest before a resolution is adopted.
-There were occasions during the reporting year when members of the Board of Supervisory Directors and its committees refrained from participating in resolutions due to conflicts of interest.
+Each member of the Board of Supervisory Directors informs the Chairman of the Board of Supervisory Directors or the relevant committee about conflicts of interest before a resolution is made.
+There were occasions during the reporting year where members of the Board of Supervisory Directors and its committees refrained from participating in resolutions due to conflicts of interest.

 The Federal Government owns 80% of KfW’s share capital, the German federal states 20%.
 In accordance with Article 1a of the KfW Law, the Federal Republic of Germany is liable for certain of KfW’s liabilities.
 There is no profit distribution.
 The KfW Law does not require a general shareholders’ meeting; the Board of Supervisory Directors performs the function of a general shareholders’ meeting.